aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 ### License Acquisition
 You can start with a free trial to explore Aspose.Slides features.
 For extended use, purchase a license or request a temporary one from [Aspose's website](https://purchase.aspose.com/temporary-license/).
 Follow the instructions provided for setting up your environment and initializing Aspose.Slides in your application.

-## Implementation Guide
+## How to create doughnut chart PowerPoint using Aspose.Slides for Java
-Let's break down the steps required to create a doughnut chart in PowerPoint using Aspose.Slides for Java.
-Each section is dedicated to a specific feature, ensuring clarity and focus.
+Below is a complete, step‑by‑step guide.
+Each code block is explained right before it, so you know exactly what’s happening.

-### Initialize Presentation
+### Step 1: Initialize the presentation
-Start by loading or creating a new PowerPoint file.
-This step sets up your presentation environment.
+First, load an existing PPTX or create a new one.
+This prepares the slide collection for further modifications.

 ```java
 import com.aspose.slides.*;